socomsystems/documentation/user_manual/files/access_webgui.rst

 File controls
 -------------

-Nextcloud can display thumbnail previews for image files, MP3 covers, and text files, if this enabled by your server administrator.
+cyfrSpaces can display thumbnail previews for image files, MP3 covers, and text files, if this enabled by your server administrator.
 Hover your cursor over a file or folder to expose the controls for the following operations: